farhanashraf4/Daily-Tracker/README.md

 Got to jenkins job and Execute shell:
 1.	docker build . -t node-app-todo
 2.	docker run -d --name node-app-container -p 8000:8000 node-app-todo

+Note: Ensure that the commands are executed with the appropriate permissions and configurations in the target environment.
+Additionally, the Jenkins initial admin password is crucial for the initial setup and should be handled securely.